You’ve probably been taking photographs for some time now, and start wondering whether or not taking an online photography course is worth it.

 I will share my thoughts, which aspects I think are strongest, which fail to meet the standards, and what to do to minimize your financial risks.

 Keep reading till the end of the post because there are better alternatives for you to consider.
-Or you can check out KelbyOne now, a great membership platform specifically for photographers.
+Or you can have a look at CreativeLive, a great membership platform that offers various online courses.

 What is Shaw Academy?